topolittle/RX8-CAN-BUS/README.md

 Here is the common CAN BUS codes used for telemetry in a typical racing application.
 TODO: Found a way to get the brake pressure instead of an on/off signal.

+# Disclaimer
+The CAN PID codes provided here are for experimental purpose only.
+Use them at your own risks.
+I am not associated with or sponsored by any of the companies listed here.
+I simply use their products for my personal use.

 # Equipement used
 The following codes have been successfully tested with the following equipement and software:
 - [OBDLink MX+](https://www.obdlink.com/products/obdlink-mxp) Bluetooth scanner